 Social media integration is another area where Stencil gives priority.
 Although they are a small team, premium support is offered with their paid plans.

 There are three plans, including a free basic version and two paid plans:

 - Free: the free plan is not that powerful.
 You can create ten designs in a month.
-Also, none of the templates are available.
+Also, none of the templates are available for free.
 Even the images and icons are limited.
 Overall, it is useful only for trying out the tool.